2kan/TrelScript/readme.md

 License Info
 --

-This software is licensed under the GNU GPL 3.0 license.
-See <http://www.gnu.org/licenses/gpl-3.0.html> for the full GNU General Public License.
+This software is licensed under the Trelpache 4.20 license, which can be found at /dev/null.